Little Boy Lost: The Quinton Simon investigation

 As those officers were talking this report says Leilani’s brother accused her of stealing money from their mother and using that money to buy drugs.

-But of all the charges she’d faced, with the probation she was on, were nothing compared to the charge of killing your own toddler.
+Of all the charges Leilani has faced, with the probation she was on, nothing compared to the charge of killing your own toddler.

 Leilani Simon’s mugshot was taken just three days after this exhausting search ended—a search that took more than a month in a local landfill.